-Over the last 5 and half years, enjoying a scrub and massage in a Turkish bath has been an integral part of The Other Tour experience.
-After years of trying many different ‘hamam’s in the city, we can now create a list of our favorites based on authenticity, cleanliness and of course, the price.
+Over the last 5 and half years, enjoying a scrub and massage in Turkish baths has been an integral part of The Other Tour experience.
+After years of trying many different ‘hamam’s in the city, we can now create a list of our favourites based on authenticity, cleanliness and of course, the price.

-Here are our Top 5 recommended ancient spots where you may like to let the dogs out:
+Here are our Top 5 recommended Turkish baths where you may like to let the dogs out:

 1- GEDİKPAŞA HAMAMI